fbpx

 The Hyundai Ioniq 5 has earned praise from Auto Express for its “practical battery range and charging ability that sets it apart from its rivals.”
 The Ioniq 5 supports ultra-fast charging, capable of taking the battery from 10-80% in less than 20 minutes, something no other EV in its price range can match.

-As of January 2025, the Hyundai Ioniq 5 has a New Car Expert Rating of A, with an outstanding score of 82%.
-Its media reviews are excellent and it produces zero tailpipe emissions, while its running costs are generally very good as is its safety rating.
+As of July 2025, the Hyundai Ioniq 5 has a New Car Expert Rating of A, with an excellent score of 81%.
+Its media reviews are excellent and it produces zero tailpipe emissions, while its new car warranty score is excellent.
+Its running costs are also good, as is its safety rating.
+Overall, the Ioniq 5 has one of the highest Expert Rating scores of any new car in the UK.

 Ioniq 5 highlights